The-AI-Alliance/community/CONTRIBUTING.md

 For a list of the maintainers, see the [MAINTAINERS.md](https://github.com/The-AI-Alliance/community/blob/main/MAINTAINERS.md) page.

-## Submitting Bug Reports
+### Submitting Bug Reports

 To submit a new bug report, raise an issue in the appropriate repository before creating a pull request.
 This ensures that the issue is properly tracked.
 To fix an existing bug, assign yourself a bug from the issues page of the desired repository.
 Then, submit a pull request for review.

 Bugs are tracked as GitHub issues in the corresponding repo.
+Many repos also have GitHub projects (overloaded word...) associated with them that provide a dashboard view of work planned, in progress, etc.

 ## Legal